Lorre-Ramon/ESGImg/README.md

 ![Hypothesis Development](./img/Hypothesis%20Development.png)
 ![TechRoadmap](./img/TechRoadmap.png)

-We have now found the hypotheses statistically significant, and are expanding our dataset to improve the robustness of our research.
+The hypothese are found statistically significant, more dataset are involved to improve the robustness of this research.

 ## Installation
 To get started, run the command line in your designated environment with: